 Adrienne earned her undergraduate and graduate degrees from the University of Oklahoma.
 She is experienced in working in schools ranging from Pre-K through High School.
 She enjoys spending time with friends and family, reading, and going on walks.
 A fun fact: Adrienne went to a French immersion elementary school.

 "I find making an impact on someone's communication skills and watching their confidence grow to be the most rewarding part of being an SLP."

-Alexandra, BS, SLPA - Speech-Language Pathologist Assistant
+Ally, BS, SLPA - Speech-Language Pathology Assistant

 Advanced Trained in Dynamic Temporal and Tactile Cueing (DTTC) for treatment of moderate to severe Childhood Apraxia of Speech (CAS).